 Once Adult Social Care has assessed that you need residential or nursing care, we will send you a financial information form to complete.
 This will ask about your income and assets and from this information, we can work out how much you will need to pay and how much we can help you with the fees.

 Going into residential care, even if it is just for a short stay can affect your welfare benefits.
 You should contact the office that pays your benefits to let them know about your stay.
-Some benefits stop after four weeks in residential care, eg Attendance Allowance or Disability Living Allowance.
+Some benefits stop after four weeks in residential care, for example Attendance Allowance, Disability Living Allowance or Personal Independence Payment.

 Once these benefits stop, this may mean you can get more help from Salford City Council.
 If you have a partner still living at home they may be able to claim other benefits.
 For expert advice on how your benefits will be affected you can contact our Welfare Rights and Debt Advice Service or Citizens Advice Bureaux.